Top 5 FAQs on the November 2020 Election

 - Where are local polling places?

-Below is a list of Vote Centers in Santa Monice and more details will be posted on lavote.net.
+Below is a list of Vote Centers in Santa Monice and more details are posted on lavote.net.
 Remember, LA County voters can vote at any Vote Center in the county and are no longer limited to local polling places as in previous elections.
 You can use County's voting center locator and filter by wait time to find a location with the shortest wait.

 11-Day Vote Centers (opens October 24)